Willi Castro Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox's 4.42 team ERA ranks 19th across all MLB pitching staffs.
+- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.40).

-- Red Sox pitchers combine to give up 86 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Red Sox rank 20th in baseball in home runs allowed (87 total, 1.2 per game).

-- Paxton (2-1) gets the starting nod for the Red Sox in his seventh start of the season.
-He has a 3.09 ERA in 32 2/3 innings pitched, with 44 strikeouts.
+- Crawford makes the start for the Red Sox, his sixth of the season.
+He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.

-- In his last time out on Monday, the lefty tossed six innings against the Colorado Rockies, allowing no earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, June 13 against the Colorado Rockies, the right-hander went four innings, allowing four earned runs while surrendering five hits.

-- The 34-year-old has an ERA of 3.09, with 12.4 strikeouts per nine innings, in six games this season.
-Opponents are batting .221 against him.
+- The 27-year-old has a 3.98 ERA and 9.1 strikeouts per nine innings across 13 games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.